grinnell-cs/csc151-images/pages/las.md

 + SoLA 2 (LAPs 1&2): Week 7, Wednesday--Thursday, 12--13 October 2023
 + SoLA 3 (LAPs 1--3): Week 10, Wednesday--Thursday, 9--10 November 2023
 + SoLA 4 (LAPs 1--4): Week 14, Wednesday--Thursday, 6--7 December 2023
-+ SoLA 5 (LAPs 1--4): Finals week
++ SoLA 5 (LAPs 1--4): Finals week (distributed Monday, due Friday)

 SoLAs consist of a set of individual assessment problems---one problem for each learning objective of the course covered so far.

-The approximate lists of learning objectives by LA period are listed below.
-You will begin your learning assessments during class time.
-If you need extra time (e.g., for individual assessments left over from the prior assessment), you will have slightly more than **one day** to complete the problems.
-All problems are released online in Gradescope.
+The learning objectives are listed below by LA period.

+Some of the LAs will appear as in-class paper-based ten-minute quiz, given at the start of class each Friday.

+All of the LAs in a phase (except those marked as in-class-only) will be released as a SoLA on gradescope.  **Do not discuss the problems on the SoLA with anyone until I have returned graded problems.**

 You may choose to attempt as many of the individual assessment problems as you wish for that period.
-As described in the [syllabus]({{ "/syllabus" | relative_url }}), LA problems are graded on a binary *satisfactory/non-satisfactory*.
+As described in the [syllabus]({{ "/syllabus" | relative_url }}), LA problems are graded on a binary *satisfactory (S)/not satisfactory (N)*.
 Once you receive a satisfactory on a problem tied to a particular learning objective, you do not need to attempt additional problems tied to that learning objective in subsequent SoLAs, *i.e.*, you have demonstrated sufficient mastery of that objective, so you are done with it!

-> **Example**: The first SoLA will have seven problems corresponding to seven learning objectives from the first Learning Assessment Phase described below.
-> Suppose that you receive S grades on the first five problems but not the sixth or seventh.
+> **An Example**

+> Your first LA will be a paper-based in-class quiz at the end of week one.
+Let's suppose you receive an S on that LA and it is the in-class-only LA.

+> Your second LA will be a paper-based in-class quiz at the end of week two.
+Let's suppose you receive an N on that LA.

+> Your third LA will be a paper-based in-class quiz at the end of week three.
+Let's suppose you receive an S on that LA.

+> The first SoLA will occur in week four.
+It will be an online out-of-class exam.
+There are six learning objectives for that LAP.
+However, only five of those will appear on the SoLA, since one of them is marked as an in-class-only LA.
+Fortunately, you've completed that one.

+> You need not take the LA on the SoLA that corresponds to the third LA quiz.
+You will have four left to do.
+One will correspond to the learning objective that you did not complete successfully in week two and the remaining three will be for objectives not covered in the weekly quizzes.

+> Let's suppose you receive grades of S on two of the new problems, N on the repeated LA, and that you skip one of the new problems.
+That's okay.
+You're still making good progress; you've completed four of six LAs.

+> Your next LA will be a paper-based in-class quiz at the end of week four on an objective from Phase 2.
+Let's suppose you receive an S on that LA.

+> Your next LA will be a paper-based in-class quiz at the end of week five on an objective from Phase 2.
+Let's suppose you receive an S on that LA.

+> Your next LA will be a paper-based in-class quiz at the end of week six on an objective from Phase 2.
+Let's suppose you receive an N on that LA.

-> The second SoLA will have 14 problems: seven corresponding to the first set of learning objectives and seven corresponding to the seven new learning objectives from Phase 2.
+> SoLA 2 appears in week seven.
+It will have eleven LAs, corresponding to five of the six objectives from Phase 1 and all six objectives from Phase 2.
+At this point, you've already completed LAs for six of the twelve objectives in Phases 1 and 2.
-> You do not have to answer the questions corresponding to the first five learning objectives you have mastered already.
-> Instead, you are free to attempt the additional seven areas new to SoLA 2 as well as the problems corresponding to the sixth and seventh objectives from LAP 1 that you missed previously.

-*SoLA 5* during finals week is a *last-chance* assessment period.
-No new learning objectives are introduced, but you are free to re-attempt any objectives that you missed in previous LAs.
-SoLA 5 will be distributed on Tuesday morning and due Wednesday evening.

-I will use class time on SoLA days to answer questions.
-As [the schedule](../schedule/) suggests, I will hold a review session during class time on reading day.
+> You'll have a third chance on the objective from phase 1 that you had difficulty with on the week-2 quiz and SoLA 1.
+You'll have a second chance on the objective from phase 1 that you skipped on SoLA 1.
+You'll have a second chance on the objective from phase 2 that you missed in week six.
+And you'll have a first chance on the remaining three objectives from phase 2.

 ## Learning objectives